modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 	<figure markdown>
 	![Fig 8](./figs/Vol-I-chap-2-sect-1-Fig8.PNG){width="480"}
-	<figcaption>Figure 2.1.
-Apparatus used by Thomson.
-(The vertical bars in blue indicate the borders separating the three regions for performing the experiment.)
+	<figcaption> Source: adaptation by the authors of the image taken from CC Wikimedia Commons.
 	</figcaption>
 	</figure>

-	Source: adaptation by the authors of the image taken [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/b/b9/JJ_Thomson_crookes_tube.jpg)

 	**Figure 2.1.** Apparatus used by Thomson.
 (The vertical bars in blue indicate the borders separating the three regions for performing the experiment.)